 The Philippine Trust Company, also known as PHILTRUST BANK, was established more than a hundred years ago on October 21, 1916 as a trust institution.
-It is one of the oldest private commercial banks in the country that was granted by the Bangko Sentral ng Pilipinas (BSP) the authority to operate as a universal bank on June 5, 2007.
+It later became a commercial bank and on June 5, 2007, it was granted by the Bangko Sentral ng Pilipinas (BSP) authority to operate as a universal bank.